Mutation Screening of Cell Lines Derived From ADPKD Patients

 - The resulting sequence is screened for mutations, with each deviation from the reference sequence then evaluated to determine pathogenicity, as described in the ADPKD Mutation Database for the ADPKD cases.

-- In cases where a clear mutation is not detected, screening for larger deletions by MLPA is employed.
+- In cases where a clear mutation isn't detected, screening for larger deletions by MLPA is done.

-- A report summarizing the likely pathogenic mutation and other detected variants, as well as an interpretation of the findings, is provided to the requestor.
+- A report summarizing the likely pathogenic mutation and other detected variants is provided, along with an interpretation of the findings.